etiennebr/rstdocs/Applications/Learning/ClassificationMapRegularization.rst

 These additional ressources can be useful for further information:

-`Documentation of the ClassificationMapRegularization application. <http://www.readthedocs.org/Documentation of the ClassificationMapRegularization application..html>`_
+Documentation of the ClassificationMapRegularization application.